khronus/khronus/README.md

 Khronus is a open source distributed reactive time series database.
 It is designed to store, analyze and process a huge amount of metrics.

 It measures well.
-It correctly and precisely analyze and process timers and gauges using the great HdrHistogram by Gil Tene.It is space efficient and has data tunable retention policies.
-It relies on both Akka cluster and Cassandra to scale and being resilient.
+It correctly and precisely analyze and process timers and gauges using the great `HdrHistogram by Gil Tene`.
+It is space efficient and has data tunable retention policies.
+It relies on both `Akka Cluster` and `Cassandra` to scale and being resilient.

-It is very fast to query percentiles, counts, min, max and others from metrics even if they have a lot of measurements.
+It is very fast to query `percentiles, counts, min, max` and others from metrics even if they have a lot of measurements.

 Khronus does not have its own dashboard to graph it's metrics.
 It is focused on analyzing and retrieving time series data.
-Currently it can be integrated with Grafana through the InfluxDB api.
+Currently it can be integrated with `Grafana` through the `InfluxDB api`.

 ## Status